-Money Laundering Prevention Act, 2012 empowers BFIU sufficiently to establish a sound and efficient AML&CFT regime.
-Every reporting agency has to comply with the instructions issued by BFIU under the power of Money Laundering Prevention Act (MLPA), 2012 and Anti Terrorism Act (ATA), 2009 (including all amendments).
+Money Laundering Prevention Act, 2012 empowers BFIU sufficiently to establish a sound and efficient AML & CFT regime in Bangladesh.
+Every reporting organization has to comply with the instructions issued by BFIU under the power of Money Laundering Prevention Act (MLPA), 2012 and Anti Terrorism Act (ATA), 2009 (including all amendments).
 This Guideline has been issued through BFIU circular letter aiming to strengthen AML&CFT regime in Bangladesh.
-Therefore, it is obligatory for banks to comply with this Guideline.
+Therefore, it is obligatory for FIs to comply with this Guideline.